narfman0/ledge/README.md

 Usage
 =====

-* Ensure an up to data Java JRE is installed, at the time of writing JRE 8u45 find here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+* Ensure an up to date Java JRE is installed, at the time of writing JRE 8u45 find here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
 * Run the game using scripts in the ``scripts`` directory, e.g. runLedge.bat in windows